Gary M. Olson

-Gary M. Olson, Ph.D. (born 24 December 1944) is a professor and researcher, specializing in the fields of human-computer interaction and computer supported cooperative work.
+Gary M. Olson (born 24 December 1944) is an American professor and researcher, specializing in the fields of human-computer interaction and computer supported cooperative work.
 He has published over 120 research articles and book chapters, and is one of the authors of Working Together Apart: Collaboration over the Internet (Morgan & Claypool, 2014).

 Education

 Olson received his B.A. in psychology from the University of Minnesota in 1967.
 He received his M.A. in 1968 and Ph.D. in 1970, both in psychology from Stanford University.